Nosto/wiki-docs/implementing-nosto/implement-search/implement-search-using-code-editor/implementing-search-page.md

 The same mapping will also be attempted for SKU level data

 ### Price decorators
-The `priceDecorator` uses the currency formatting definitions of the Nosto account to format prices into `priceText` and `listPriceText` fields.
+The `priceDecorator` utilizes the currency formatting definitions of the Nosto account to format prices into `priceText` and `listPriceText` fields, covering both product and SKU level data.

 * **Include Required Fields**
   * The fields required for this mapping are: